Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 }
 ```

-Next, to ensure functions aren't called out of order we can create some sort of
+Next, to ensure functions aren't called out of order we can create some sort
-type-level state machine.
-This idea was originally taken from [a thread on the
+of type-level state machine.

+This idea was originally taken from [a thread on the Rust users
-Rust users forum][u.rl.o].
-You'll notice the approach we're taking is uncannily
+forum][u.rl.o].
+You'll notice the approach we're taking is uncannily similar
-similar to the solution proposed by [@Yandros][yandros],
+to the solution proposed by [@Yandros][yandros],

 > I would wrap the library using a type-level state machine to make misusage
 > simply not compile; If necessary, you can even use the singleton pattern to
 > enforce no concurrency problems (which would be the only part checked at
 > runtime).

+One of the invariants we'd like to maintain is that when setting parameters
-When setting parameters it should be impossible to use any non-parameter-setting
+it should be impossible to use any non-parameter-setting functionality.
-functionality.

-This is where lifetimes really show their power, using a `&mut Library` reference
+This is where lifetimes really show their power.
+Using a `&mut Library`
-the compiler can statically ensure some `SettingParameters` type (which we're
+reference, the compiler can statically ensure some `SettingParameters` type
-about to create) has unique access to our `Library`.
+(which we're about to create) has unique access to our `Library`.

 ```rust
 // src/lib.rs